Popcorn-sugar/Deep_v2/README.md

 This is not origin project, origin is in this link: https://github.com/leimao/DeepLab_v3

-I just test a little,
+I just test a little when update to tensorflow above 2.0

 ## Dependencies

-* Python 3.5
+* Python 3.7.8
-* TensorFlow 1.8
+* TensorFlow 2.3
 * Tqdm 4.26.0
 * Numpy 1.14
 * OpenCV 3.4.3